thisandagain/generator/README.md

 ---

 ### Default Templates
-Generator comes with a number of templates to get you started (additional "starter" templates are welcomed).
-While they are usable as-is, the whole point of Generator is make the creation and modification of custom templates easy... so go get your hands dirty and hack your own!
+Generator comes with a number of templates to get you started.
+While they are usable as-is, the whole point of Generator is make the creation of custom templates easy... so have fun and hack your own!

 - `module` Template for a standard [Node.js](http://nodejs.org/) module
 - `binary` Template for a standard [Node.js](http://nodejs.org/) CLI application